webong/cashier-paystack/README.md

 What to do if you see a "wisdomanthoni/cashier-paystack is abandoned" message When installing your project's dependencies using Composer, you might see the following message:

-Package rhumsaa/uuid is abandoned, you should avoid using it.
-Use ramsey/uuid instead.
+Package wisdomanthoni/cashier-paystack is abandoned, you should avoid using it.
+Use webong/cashier-paystack instead.
 Don't panic.
 Simply execute the following commands with Composer:

 ```
 composer remove wisdomanthoni/cashier-paystack

 composer require webong/cashier-paystack
 ```
-After doing so, you will have the latest webong/cashier-paystack package in the 2.x series, and there will be no need to modify any code; the namespace in the 2.x series is still Wisdomanthoni.

 ## Configuration